animetosho/ParPar/xor_depends/info.md

 Non-scientific benchmark using a modified version of the *time\_tool.sh* (to generate CSV output and try 4KB - 16MB blocks) provided with GF-Complete.
 Tests were ran with `sh time_tool.sh R 16 {method}` for "interesting" methods.
-This was repeated 3 times and the averages are shown here, for a few different CPUs.
+This was repeated 3 times and the highest values (maximums) are shown here, for a few different CPUs.

 All tests were ran on Linux amd64.
 Results from MSYS/Windows appear to be inaccurate (have not investigated why) and i386 builds are likely [unfairly